Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 A: That means you have no indexes to serve.
 You need to build them.
 You may do it via wp-admin or manually:
 On wp-admin>Settings>Sphinx Search page click "Re-index WordPress index" Or use run this command manually in terminal:
-/path/to/indexer -c ../etc/sphinx.conf --all --rotate
+/path/to/indexer -c /path/to/etc/sphinx.conf --all --rotate

 == Screenshots ==

-1. Search in action
-2. Customize your Related/Top searches widget.
-3. Widget displaying Top search terms
+1. You can search by Relevance, Freshness or in both modes
-4. Widget displaying Related search terms
+2. Related searches widget is a great SEO tool for finding related search terms
-5. Customize your Last search terms widget
-6. Widget displaying Last search terms
-7. Customize extended search form widget
-8. Extended search form
+3. Search Management Tools is a set of tools for managing search terms
+4. Search Statistics Tool is an analytic tool which can help your to analyze search trends of your blog
+5. Widget settings have plenty of options for controlling widget behavior and quality of widget content

 == Arbitrary section ==